 - How long does it take to become an RN?

 - Are there online and other bridge programs available?

-What is an LPN to RN program?An LPN to RN program is an accelerated-degree option for LPNs, or licensed practical nurses, who want to advance their careers.
-These programs are specifically designed to help LPNs acquire further qualifications in a short time.
+What is a bridge program?A bridge program is an accelerated-degree option for LPNs, RNs, or holders of undergraduate degrees, who want to advance their careers.
+These programs are specifically designed to help students acquire further qualifications in a short time.
 The curriculum consists of traditional courses as well as hands-on training through practicums or internships.

 When researching your options, consider the following questions when determining what program is right for you: